 Yvonne M. Padilla, one of Rio’s beloved in-house jewelry artists, recently chatted with Heather Apodaca for our ongoing Rio Superstars series.
 In today’s interview Yvonne talks about the evolution of her career as an award-winning jewelry designer and BRONZclay™ expert.
 She also shares images of her diverse and beautiful work!

 We came across Vicki Pellegrini’s Etsy store, AlegraJewelry, because we have something really cool in common: we both LOVE Argentium® Silver!
 In today’s Etsy Stores We Love post, we’re spotlighting Vicki’s beautiful Argentium® pieces.
 Take a look and be inspired!

 What inspires you these days?
 What materials are you dying to work with?
 Each month we present you with another “What are You Working on Now?” contest, in which we invite readers to submit a picture or two and a description of what’s on their bench right now.
-Well, this month’s winner, Glenda Skarie, has won a $10 Rio credit, and August’s contest has officially begun – show us your stuff for a chance to win!
+Well, this month’s winner, Laura Burbaker, has won a $10 Rio credit, and January’s contest has officially begun – show us your stuff for a chance to win!

 You just never know who you are going to meet in the halls around Rio Grande!
 Our building is filled with award-winning jewelers, manufacturing gurus who can build machines that do just about anything, savvy marketing experts, and many more!
 In order to introduce you to some of these amazing folks, we’re kicking-off a series called Rio Superstars.
 We begin this series with an introduction to Gregg Burgard, Rio Tech Support team member and phenomenal bench jeweler!